 · Serving of arrest warrants in other jurisdictions

 · Gathering and maintaining intelligence information

-Detectives normally work Monday – Friday 8:00am until 4:30 pm, but their hours may be altered as needed.
+Detectives normally work Monday – Friday 8am- 4:30pm, but hours are altered as needed.